-Medical Laboratory Procedures
+AHEA112 Medical Laboratory Procedures

-(4 credit, 2 lecture, 4 lab) [AHEA109]
+(4 credit, 2 lecture, 4 lab) [AHEA109]\

 This course presents the theory and procedures for medical laboratory skills performed in a physician's office.
 Topics covered are microbiology, hematology and urinalysis.
 OSHA guidelines are emphasized as well as laboratory safety and quality control in the collection and testing of laboratory samples.
-OFFERED: fall and spring semesters

-Medical Insurance & Coding
+AHEA113 Medical Insurance & Coding